Phoenix Nights: Plot

-Throughout the two series of Phoenix Nights, an ongoing theme of the show is the rivalry between The Phoenix Club and local rival club 'The Banana Grove', run by the flamboyant Den Perry.
+Throughout the two series of Phoenix Nights, a theme of the show is the rivalry between The Phoenix Club and local rival club 'The Banana Grove', run by the flamboyant Den Perry.
 Brian Potter devises ideas for the club to attract more customers, usually to the disapproval of Jerry "The Saint" St. Clair.
-However, as more people come to the club, its popularity exceeds that of its rivals.
-Despite this, Brian Potter's thrifty ways means he continues to try to cut corners in the running of the club wherever possible.
+As more people come to the club, its popularity exceeds that of its rivals.
+Despite this, Brian Potter's thrifty ways means he continues to try to cut corners in the running of the club.

 The second series follows on from the first.
 Following the staging of the highly regarded local talent contest 'Talent Trek' a vengeful Den Perry burns the club down.
 With the authorities taking a dim view of Potter's poor attitude towards fire safety and suspending his licence, he then rebuilds the club on the cheap with Jerry as the licensee.
 The club bounces back and regains its popularity, with schemes such as placing a fake speed camera outside the club to slow motorists down, and a re-enactment of the club's arson on TV show Crimetime (a parody of Crimewatch) in order to gain free advertising.

 Following Potter's hiring of two Chinese immigrants, Jerry decides to open a Chinese restaurant inside the club, which, despite Potter's concerns, becomes an instant hit, driving the Phoenix to success whilst leaving other clubs behind.
-Infuriated at this, Den Perry decides to burn the club again but unwittingly reveals to the clientele that he burned down the Phoenix Club the first time, and the club is victorious.
+Infuriated at this, Den Perry decides to burn the club again but unwittingly reveals to the clientele that he burned down the Phoenix Club the first time and he is arrested for arson and the club is victorious.